adhrames/docker-images/OracleSOASuite/dockerfiles/14.1.2.0.0/README.md

 2. Oracle WebLogic Server Administration Server container
 3. Two Oracle WebLogic Server Managed Server containers (Oracle SOA Server or Oracle Service Bus Server)

-This documentation provides the steps for the two scenarios to start the containers on the node(s).

-- **Single node scenario**: all the containers created on single node.
+This documentation provides the steps for Single node scenario where all the containers created on a single node.

 To create the Podman network and run containers, follow these steps: